 For The Deadly Mantis William Alland’s producing unit took on an epic monster story with next to no budget resources.
 Martin Berkeley’s screenplay regurgitates ideas from The Beast from 20,000 Fathoms and Them!, almost to the point of plagiarism.
 Alland added a cost-cutting twist: sandwiched between the isolated story pieces are long assemblages of stock footage, mostly of planes taking off and landing, and radar antennae turning.

 Alland was likely taking a cue from Columbia’s Sam Katzman, a frequent pillager of stock film libraries.
 Mantis fully stages only three new action scenes — I’d say that at least a fifth of the film is from the stock library.
 It looks like half of a military short subject about the Dew Line and civilian spotters has been re-purposed.
-This isn’t what we expect from Universal in the 1950s: their visuals were occasionally weak, but they were almost always created in-house.
+This isn’t what we expect from Universal in the 1950s: their visuals might occasionally be weak, but they were almost always created in-house.
 The scratchy, generic footage of jet planes and military equipment soon becomes tiresome.
-As an editor, when I watch the stock footage montages mentally cutting them to a minimum.
+As an editor, when I watch the stock footage montages, I mentally cut them down to a minimum.

 Kids love these giant big bug monsters, but this one has to be the least exciting — Katzman’s awful The Giant Claw is inferior in all departments, but its unintentional laughs make it more fun to sit through.
 Most of the Mighty Mantis’s havoc takes place off-screen — we are only told that it eats people like after-dinner mints, as do the far-scarier bugs in the same year’s The Black Scorpion.
 It’s no classic, but it has genuinely hair-raising sequences.
 But we see the Mantis do nothing more than wave its arms, walk ver-ry slowly, and cruise unconvincingly through the clouds like a stiff dragonfly.